Qualtrics

-Qualtrics is an American experience management company, with co-headquarters in Seattle, Washington, and Provo, Utah, in the United States.
+Qualtrics, LLC is an American experience management company, with co-headquarters in Seattle, Washington, and Provo, Utah, in the United States.
 The company was founded in 2002 by Scott M. Smith, Ryan Smith, Jared Smith, and Stuart Orgill.

 Qualtrics offers a cloud-based subscription software platform for experience management, which it launched in March 2017.
+Qualtrics software is used widely in academia to conduct survey research; however, in 2012 the company began to pivot towards serving enterprise customers.
+As of 2025, the company is focused on data collection and the use of agentic AI.

 On November 11, 2018, it was announced that Qualtrics would be acquired by SAP for US$8 billion.
 The acquisition was completed on January 23, 2019.
-On July 26, 2020, SAP announced its intent to take Qualtrics to the public, and on January 28, 2021, Qualtrics began trading on the Nasdaq.
-In March 2023, an investor group led by private equity firm Silver Lake agreed to take Qualtrics private.
+On January 28, 2021, Qualtrics went public and began trading on the Nasdaq.
+In March 2023, an investor group led by the private equity firm Silver Lake agreed to take Qualtrics private.
+On June 28, 2023, it was announced that Silver Lake and its co-investors, together with CPP Investments, acquired 100% of the outstanding shares in Qualtrics.

 History

 Funding and valuation

 In 2012, the company received a $70 million Series A investment from Sequoia Capital and Accel, It was the largest joint investment to date by these two firms.
-In September 2014, the two firms returned in Series B funding, led by Insight Partners worth $150 million, a record for a Utah-based company, and valuing the company at $1 billion.
+In September 2014, the two firms returned to Series B funding, led by Insight Partners worth $150 million, a record for a Utah-based company, and valuing the company at $1 billion.